Cumbres and Toltec Scenic Railroad: History

 On February 20, 1880, track crews of the Denver and Rio Grande Railway (D&RG) began to lay the first rails of the San Juan Extension going south from Alamosa, Colorado, toward Antonito, Colorado, arriving in March of that year.
 The company chose the narrow gauge of three feet instead of the standard gauge of four feet eight and a half inches.
 This was because the narrow gauge was cheaper to build, and a narrow gauge railway can accommodate tighter-radius curves.
 This allowed laying track where standard gauge would not fit.
 From Antonito, the line continued west to Chama, New Mexico, arriving there on December 31, 1880.
 The track had come 64 mile through two tunnels, over a 10,015 ft mountain pass, and skirted a 600-foot gorge.
 The line then went on towards Durango, Colorado.
 The purpose of this extension was to tap into the mineral resources around the Silverton, Colorado area.

 When the Denver and Rio Grande Western Railroad arrived in Chama, other railroad companies were formed to take advantage of the local forests.
 This created a flourishing logging economy for the town.
 There were lumber mills located to the west and south of Chama.
 These mills provided a steady stream of revenue for the railroad, lasting until abandonment in the late 1960s.

 After World War II, there was an oil boom in Farmington, New Mexico.
 This boom provided a surge of revenue for the railroad.
 This revenue consisted of 60-car pipe trains going west from Antonito.
 The Gramps Oil Fields of southern Colorado provided oil cargo for trains from Chama to Antonito.
 The lumber mills also provided a steady stream of revenue, although this was less important than oil.
 This increase in revenue saved the line from abandonment.

 All of these successes had drawbacks.
 The major issue with the line was Cumbres Pass itself.
 Cumbres Pass is 10,015 ft above sea level.
-The high elevation and various other factors lead to many terrible snow storms.
-This prompted the railroad to purchase “rotary snowplows”.
+The high elevation and various other factors led to many terrible snowstorms.
+This prompted the railroad to purchase "rotary snowplows".
 The two that were used on the Cumbres Pass line were Rotary OM and Rotary OY.
 Both rotaries are still in existence in Chama, New Mexico, but historically they are dispatched from Alamosa.
 Every five or six years, the winter season has as much as 500 inches of snow fall on Cumbres.
 These snow storms were a huge financial burden for the railroad.
-The “Granddaddy of All Snowstorms” hit in the winter of 1951–1952.
+The "Granddaddy of All Snowstorms" hit in the winter of 1951–1952.
 This was the worst recorded winter on the line and one of the deciding factors when abandonment was considered in the 1960s.